-The main reason you would want a dedicated IP in regards to sending email from your WordPress site or transactional emails (such as ecommerce sales emails) is that IPs have a reputation.
+The main reason you would want a dedicated IP for sending email from your WordPress site or transactional emails (such as ecommerce sales emails) is that IPs have a reputation.

-If something goes wrong with that, such as a client suddenly spamming, there is a chance the IP address could get blacklisted for spam.
-Then you’re suddenly left at the mercy of waiting for your host to resolve the issue with the provider or ISP.
+If something goes wrong with that system, such as a client suddenly spamming, there is a chance the IP address could get blacklisted for spam.
+Then, you’re suddenly left at the mercy of your host, waiting for it to resolve the issue with the provider or ISP.
 This could result in spotty delivery and wait times for your emails, which is never a good thing.

-However, if you aren’t doing large volumes of email, this could possibly hurt you.
-A few bad reports and it could damage your IPs reputation.
-Shared IPs from email services typically are “warmed up,” ready to go, and are monitored already very closely by experts to ensure high delivery rates.
+However, if you aren’t handling large volumes of email, this could possibly hurt you.
+A few bad reports can damage your IPs reputation.
+Shared IPs from email services typically are “warmed up”, ready to go, and monitored very closely by experts to ensure high delivery rates.

 Dedicated IP vs Shared: SSL and Security

-When this was first developed the big issue was browser support.
+When this was first developed, the big issue was browser support.
 However, those days have come and gone.
-According to data from “Can I Use…,” browser support for SNI at a little over 98%.
+According to data from “Can I Use…,” browser support for SNI is close to 99%:

-Simply put, unless your hosting a WordPress site for enterprise clients that perhaps have never upgraded their systems, this isn’t something you need to worry about.
-And in fact, you shouldn’t, due to security issues, like the POODLE vulnerability in older browsers.
+Simply put, unless you’re hosting a WordPress site for enterprise clients who have never upgraded their systems, a dedicated IP isn’t something you need to worry about.
+In fact, you shouldn’t use one due to security issues like the POODLE vulnerability in older browsers.